Grammar & mechanics

 Basic grammar guidelines for writing with Orbit.

 Why should we care?

-If language is not correct, then what is said is not what is meant; if what is said is not what is meant, then what must be done remains undoneConfucious
+If language isn’t correct, then what’s said isn’t what’s meant; if what’s said isn’t what’s meant, then what must be done remains undone.

 The guidelines here are intended to free you from having to spend time worrying about details like spelling.
 You can spend that time focusing on getting the important part of your content right.

 The main language of Orbit and Kiwi.com is American English.

 Always include diacritics if they’re there: Oliver Dlouhý, Petra Vaškových.